From Unstructured Data to In-Context Learning: Exploring What Tasks Can Be Learned and When: In-context learning can arise by modeling co-occurrence via CBOW

 \textbf{Experiments.} To empirically verify Theorem \ref{prop:icl-cbow} and its generalizations, we conduct experiments using the cross-entropy loss with $S = 8$, $K = 10$, $L = 20$, and $\ell = 3$.
 We explore multiple $(p_0, p_1, p_2)$ values, where $p_k$ denotes the probability of having exactly $k$ pairs of $(c_i, d_i)$ in the sentence.
-For each $(p_0, p_1, p_2)$ triple, we introduce a more realistic setting where $c_i$ and $d_i$ do not always appear together by considering its \textit{corrupted} version.
-In this setup, each $(c_i, d_i)$ pair has a 25\% chance of being replaced with $(c_i, r_j)$ and a 25\% chance of being replaced with $(d_i, r_j)$, for some $j \in [L]$.
+For each $(p_0, p_1, p_2)$ triple, we also introduce a more realistic setting where $c_i$ and $d_i$ do not always appear together by considering its \textit{corrupted} version.
+In this setup, each $(c_i, d_i)$ pair has a 25\% chance of being replaced with $(c_i, r_j)$ and a 25\% chance of being replaced with $(d_i, r_j)$ for some $j \in [L]$.
+More details are provided in Appendix \ref{app:exp-details}.

-Table \ref{tab:one-rel} displays the average accuracy for each scenario, calculated over 10 repetitions.
+\textbf{Results.} Table \ref{tab:one-rel} displays the average accuracy for each scenario, calculated over 10 repetitions.
 Notably, when $(p_0,p_1,p_2)$ is $(0,1,0)$ or $(0,0,1)$, ICL under the cross-entropy loss achieves zero accuracy, in contrast to perfect accuracy with the squared loss as shown in Theorem \ref{prop:icl-cbow}.
-We believe this difference in accuracy is an artifact of the loss functions used, although its relevance is limited by the fact that, in reality, it is unlikely for every sentence to contain at least one $(c_i, d_i)$ pair.
+We believe this difference in accuracy is an artifact of the loss functions used, although its relevance is limited by the fact that it is unlikely for every sentence to contain at least one $(c_i, d_i)$ pair, in reality.
 On the other hand, perfect ICL performance is observed in other settings (e.g., when the training sentences contain either zero, one, or two $(c_i, d_i)$ pairs) in both the clean and corrupted scenarios.
+For an in-depth comparison of ICL performance using both the squared and cross-entropy loss across various numbers of demonstration examples, see Appendix \ref{app:comp-loss-ex}.